liweinan/tcprest/README.md

 ## SSL Support

 TcpRest supports SSL in communication level and it's very easy to use.
-You can use SSLParam to configure your server and client.
-Here is an example for two way handshake:
+You can use SSLParam to configure your server and client, and here is an example for two way handshake.
+First you need to configure server to use your SSL materials by creating a SSLParam instance:

     SSLParam serverSSLParam = new SSLParam();
     serverSSLParam.setTrustStorePath("/Users/weli/projs/tcprest/src/main/resources/server_ks");